TRAINING FOR TWO

 There are some pros and cons to each breathing technique, but ultimately, the best technique is the one that YOU choose to do.
 Research supports that there are better birth outcomes when it is led by YOU, the person who is giving birth!

-Open versus Closed Glottis
+Open Glottis Pushing vs. Closed Glottis

 The glottis is the throat, so open versus closed is whether or not the throat is closed or open while pushing.